 In most cases, adult males’ heads, necks and shoulders are reddish.
 This color sometimes extends to the belly and down the back, between the wings.

-Females prefer to mate with the reddest male they can find, perhaps raising the chances they get a capable mate who can do his part in feeding the nestlings.
+Females prefer to mate with the reddest male they can find, perhaps raising the chances they get a capable mate who can do his part in feeding the nestlings as both parents feed nestlings.

 I found a 3D print pattern for a Soda Bottle Bird Feeder on Thingiverse that I was able to print on my Creality Ender-3 3D printer.
 It has a larger perch than some of the other patterns.
 It seems to work pretty well with the exception of some of the larger black oil sunflower seeds tend to clog up the narrow part of the bottle.
 The smaller millet flows easily enough.
 Every now and then I just shake the unit a bit to keep the seeds flowing.